Ruthalas/not-quite-daily-scraper/README.md

 # not-quite-daily-scraper
- Scraper for the '(not quite daily) Daily Comic'
+ Scraper for the '(not quite) Daily Comic'

  Currently under development